totallymoney/FSharp.DynamoDbLock/README.md

 * `lockSettings`: of type `LockSettings` described further down.
 * `key`: the "id" you give lock, so only one caller can do something with it at a time.
 Often this will be something like a _CustomerId_ so no other process can acquire a lock for the same customer while you're performing an operation with it.

+Note: `tryAcquireLock` is a async function using F#'s Async type, so you'll need to resolve the Async before the lock will take effect.

-This will return a `LockKey` (`Async<Result<LockKey,LockError>>` to be specific) which you can use to release the lock once you've finished with it.
+This will return a `LockId` (`Async<Result<LockId,LockError>>` to be specific) which you can use to release the lock once you've finished with it.

-The `LockKey` is made up of two parts, the `key` that you provided earlier, and a random guid `ClientId`.
-The clientId is used to identify the client that took out the lock.
-You shouldn't need it.
+The `LockId` is made up of two parts, the `key` that you provided earlier, and a random guid `clientId`.
+The clientId is used to identify who took out the lock.
+You shouldn't need to deal with it in your code.

 If a lock cannot be acquired, it will return a `LockError` DU, with one of 5 different types of errors.
 `WaitForLockExpired` is the most standard response and indicates someone else is still holding the lock.
 The other errors are more infrastructure failures.